gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 ```

+This package makes an explicit distinction between "cygwinports" and "cygwin" so
-So it stands to reason that my initial concerns about cygwinports were merited.
+it stands to reason that my initial concerns about `os-distribution =
+"cygwinports"` were merited.

 The second issue is that even though Opam installed `pkgconf` with Cygwin, the
 `pkg-config` executable couldn't be found while installing the `conf-portaudio`